dimitri-yatsenko/db-programming-with-datajoint/README.md

 # Database Programming with DataJoint
-A series of of quick video tutorials
+A series of quick video tutorials

 ## 2019-03-04: "Using UUIDs"
 [![Using UUIDs in DataJoint](https://img.youtube.com/vi/bg_rEkczG7U/0.jpg)](https://youtu.be/bg_rEkczG7U)